Setting expectations can be extremely user-friendly. Displaying read times on websites for content fits into that category.

 How to display read times on your website (WordPress specifically)

 Certainly your developer can create a functionality using the formula shared above in most – if not all Content Management Systems.
-I use WordPress on this site and downloaded the Wordcount plugin, which at the basic level is free, to get the display.
+Simply search for “reading time” in the WordPress plug-in repository and find an up-to-date plug-in that has not been abandoned by the developer.
+Install that and you should be good to go.

 - stating how many words per minute can be read